Written by Peter Hartland

 The third member of the triumvirate, Sandy Ross, will have been known to many recent and current members.
 A few words from four prominent ones are reproduced below.
 They are taken from a tribute book expertly put together by Martlet Newsletter editor Desmond Devitt after Sandy died in 2009.
 The tribute book can be downloaded at the bottom of this page.

-On another occasion our esteemed Vice-President confided that, given the choice, he would rather drop a catch off Sandy’s bowling than Eddie Harrison’s!
+On another occasion our esteemed Patron confided that, given the choice, he would rather drop a catch off Sandy’s bowling than Eddie Harrison’s!

 “There have been many total cricket enthusiasts; Sandy must be placed in the very front rank of that special group.
 It was fitting that the flags of Martlets and Yellowhammers – another of his clubs – were flown at half-mast at Arundel, a day or so after his passing.
 No doubt he took much from cricket, but he certainly gave his utmost in return.
 Sandy has been one of the best-known and most respected cricketers of his time.
 We will all miss him – and speak of him often in the years ahead.”
 Brian O’Gorman, leading Martlet runscorer

 “Sandy – one of few people to be recognised instantly by his first name alone – epitomised the Martlets.
 A good and knowledgeable cricketer, gregarious and spirited, he loved the game and its world, and was very much a man of Sussex.
 But he was much more than just this.
 His warmth of personality, beaming smile and enduring capacity for friendship and fellowship, allied to his considerable organisational powers and unstoppable enthusiasm and commitment, meant that he was much in demand in cricketing circles; and through his influence and stewardship the Sussex Martlets flourished, notably in its Centenary Year (2005) which he orchestrated brilliantly.”
 David Gibbs, former Club Archivist and teammate